Krusophyx/PrinciplesExample/README.md

 - [ ] Agency statement providing the client a thorough understanding of what is being collected and why it is being collected.
 <!-- Actionable item 2.
 Interpretation -->
 2. Is the client aware that they can review and correct any information given?
-- [ ] The application form will detail a statement that will inform the client's right to review and correct any and all information given.
+- [ ] Application form detailing a statement that will inform client rights to review and correct any and all information given.

 ## Principle 5 - Storage and security of personal information
 <!-- Actionable item 1.
 Interpretation -->
-1. Will all information stored be secure?
+1. Will all information stored, be secure?
 - [ ] All information will be secured with encryption.
 <!-- Actionable item 2.
 Interpretation -->
 2. Will my information be stored permanently?